ZeppelinBot/Vety/docs/docs/plugins/creating-a-plugin.md

 });
 ```

-The helper call returns a blueprint that Knub can load.
+The helper call returns a blueprint that Vety can load.
 The same pattern works for global plugins by swapping in
 `globalPlugin()`.

 ## Defining the plugin type